supervisely-ecosystem/import-wizard-docs/import_to_project/point_cloud_episodes/01_quick.md

 # Quick

+### Description

+Upload point cloud episodes or labeled data from you computer with auto-detection of annotation format.

 ### Overview

-Drag and drop file(s), folder(s) or an archive(s).
-Import Wizard will automatically detect annotation format, validate, verify, and import your data.
+Drag and drop files, folders or an archive.
+Supervisely will automatically detect annotation format, verify, and import your data.
-When uploading to an existing project, Import Wizard will automatically validate and merge classes, tags, and annotations.
+When uploading to an existing project, Supervisely will automatically validate and merge classes, tags, and annotations.

 **Supported point cloud episodes formats:** `.pcd`